WYX-gh/IEDHTrans/README.md

 Yuexin Wang (yxwang5212@outlook.com)

-# Acknowledgements
-Part of codes are reused from the nnU-Net.
-Thanks to Fabian Isensee for the codes of nnU-Net.

 # Citation
 If you use IEDHTrans for your research or find this dataset useful for your research, please cite our papers:
 ```